Last updated: August 2026

 Look for mid-split support if your ISP offers faster uploads

-Cable uploads were stuck around 35 Mbps for years.
+Cable uploads sat around 35 Mbps for years.
 Mid-split and high-split technology raises that to 100 Mbps or more where ISPs have upgraded their networks.
 If your provider advertises enhanced or Next-Gen upload speeds, choose the S34, CM3000, CM2500, or CODA56.

 Remember these are modems, not routers

-Except for the G34 combo, every modem on this list needs a separate Wi-Fi router to create a wireless network.
+Except for the G34 combo, every modem here needs a separate Wi-Fi router to create a wireless network.
 If you already own a good router, a standalone modem is the better setup.
 Browse our wireless router collection to pair one up.

 Frequently Asked Questions